georgebud/online-Shop/README.md

 - Simulation of an electronic shop.
 - Customers can add products in their shopping cart for buying, or in wish list to purchase later, being notified regarding price or stock changes.
-- This application was built using object oriented programming in Java.
+- This application was built using object oriented programming in Java and design patterns.